guiglass/LUXOR/index.md

 ## APS Luxor Documentation

-You are invited to the [APS Discord](https://discord.com/invite/ErZcKaQ) - For tech support, tips, ideas, showcases and sharing/viewing community content or speaking with developers.
+All artists are encouraged to visit the [APS Discord](https://discord.com/invite/ErZcKaQ) - For tech support, latest updates, tips, ideas, showcases and sharing/viewing community content or speaking with developers.

 In this documentation I will try to go over some of the features and techniques for using APS Luxor as a tool for creating motion capture recordings and exporting to Blender, and for live productions such as live streaming, giving presentations or for VTuber community.